 Where better to raise a glass to Clark than at his famous tavern?

 This cozy mostly locals-only hangout is still owned by the Clark family.
-Its family friendly vibe oozes Portland personality.
+Its family-friendly vibe oozes Portland personality and is just an eight-minute walk from Portland State University.

 Take time to answer the question of the day on the chalkboard in the restroom.